hardisj/erinsaudiocorner/content/english/loudspeakers/Buchardt_Audio_S400_Bookshelf.md

 <br>

 The above spectrograms are kind of the "standard" way of providing directivity graphics.
 Most magazines/reviewers provide the response this way.
-Some prefer to not normalize the data.
-Some do.
-Either way, it's a good way to get an idea of the directivity characteristics of a speaker or driver.
+Some prefer *not* to normalize the data.
+Some prefer to normalize the data.
+Either way, it's a useful visual to get an idea of the directivity characteristics of a speaker or driver.

 That said, a speaker plays in all angles.
 Horizontally, vertically and every way in between.
 Without thousands of data points and interpolation between them there is no way to visually represent the speaker's soundfield at every point in space.
-Though, horizontal and vertical axes measurements are enough to provide a sense of speaker performance.
-But, if you have vertical and horizontal data you can make a compromise and get the standard spectrograms above.
-Still, these "collpased" representations of the soundfield are not very intuitively viewed.
+Though, horizontal and vertical axes measurements are enough to provide a good sense of speaker performance.
+However, these "collpased" representations of the soundfield are not very intuitively viewed.
 At least not to me.
 So, I came up with a different way to view the speaker's horizontal and vertical soundfield by providing it across a 360° range.
 What you see below is just that.
-I have provided both an absolute SPL version as well as a normalized version of both horizontal and vertical soundfields.
+I have provided both an absolute SPL version as well as a normalized version of both the horizontal and vertical soundfields.

-Note the legend provided in the top left of each image; this helps you understand which way the speaker would be oriented relative to my provided circular soundfield.
+Note the legend provided in the top left of each image; this helps you understand which way the speaker would be oriented relative to my provided polar soundfield.

 <img align="left" src="/images/Reviews/Loudspeakers/Buchardt_S400/Buchardt S400_360_Horizontal_Polar.png" alt="360 horz polar" width="120%"/>